nolemmings/mockingbird/README.md

 ## Running a mock request

-When you've registered an expectation you can trigger it by simply calling the specified url and method.
+When you've registered an expectation, you can trigger it by simply calling the specified url and method.

 **For example:**

 ```sh
 curl -v -H "Content-Type: application/json" -X GET localhost:3000/users/123
 ```

 **Response:**

 ```json
 {
   "id": "123",